coleblackman/FPGA-Placement-Generator/README.md

 FPGA design typically requires specialized teams of experienced engineers.
 With tools such as OpenLANE, OpenFPGA, and others, it is becoming possible to produce a tape-out ready FPGA with only a small team of hardware engineers.

+This script will not allow overlap between macros.

 Use:

 - Make sure OpenLANE and OpenFPGA are installed.